Businesses around the globe, but especially in Africa and Nigeria in particular, struggle to have a strong presence on the internet.

-The fact that your Nigerian e-commerce business is in a developing country like Nigeria does not mean that it must be on a sub-par web hosting solution.
+That your Nigerian e-commerce business is in a developing country like Nigeria does not mean that it must be on a sub-par web hosting solution.

-To be sure you’re on the right path with your e-commerce website in Nigeria strive to emulate other global giants like Amazon and so on.
+To be sure you’re on the right path with your e-commerce website in Nigeria, strive to emulate other global giants like Amazon and so on.
 Using the likes of Amazon as your benchmark will help to ensure that you have set high standards for your e-commerce website in Nigeria.

 What if your customers claim that you sold them damaged goods, how will you handle it?

-For any e-commerce business to thrive especially a Nigerian e-commerce business, it is paramount that you have excellent customer service.
+For any e-commerce business to thrive, especially a Nigerian e-commerce business, it is paramount that you have excellent customer service.

+Different customers expect different things from a website.
 Are you capable of meeting the demand of your customers for your product or service on a long-term basis all year round in your online store?